Art galleries in the Western Cape

 Situated in the historical Old Town House on Greenmarket Square in the city centre, the gallery is home to a collection of paintings by Dutch and Flemish masters as well a small collection of antique Dutch furniture.

-MICHAELIS GALLERIES
+Website MICHAELIS GALLERIES

-Address: Hiddingh Campus, 31-37 Orange Street, Cape Town
+Hiddingh Campus, 31-37 Orange Street, Cape Town

 These university galleries occasionally stage cutting-edge, non-commercial shows including video art by local and international artists, as well as housing postgraduate and undergraduate exhibitions.

-NATALE LABIA MUSEUM
+Website NATALE LABIA MUSEUM

 192 Main Road, Muizenberg, Cape Town

 Presented to the South African National Gallery by Count Natale Labia in 1985 in memory of his parents, the museum houses a historical collection, occasional temporary shows, and offers drawing classes, workshops and lecture series.
+PORCUPINE CERAMICS GALLERY

-Shop 103, Ground Level, Clock Tower Shopping Centre, V&A Waterfront, Cape Town
+Shop 103, Ground Level, Clock Tower Shopping Centre, V&A; Waterfront, Cape Town

 Porcupine "Art out of Africa" has created a unique and sophisticated Euro/Afrocentric range of contemporary ethnic "raku-pit-fired" ceramics, which project a new and exciting art dimension whilst retaining the spirit of Africa.
 Inspired by the art of the very diverse ethnic cultures of the Southern Hemisphere and Africa, the Porcupine Ceramics Gallery at the Clock Tower has a vast range of decorative art pieces with crackled glaze, flashed metallic and blackened carbon surfaces.
 The firing process at the studio ensures that each fired piece is totally unique, and no two pieces are ever identical.

-RAW VISION GALLERY
+Website RAW VISION GALLERY

 89 Sir Lowry Road, Woodstock, Cape Town